-- Step II Locating Burrows and Burrowing Owls: Concurrent with the initial habitat assessment, a detailed focused burrow survey was conducted and included documentation of appropriately sized natural burrows or suitable man-made structures that may be utilized by burrowing owl as part of the MSHCP protocol, which is described below under Part A, Focused Burrow Survey.
-The MSHCP protocol indicates that no more than 100 acres should be surveyed per day/per biologist. - O Part A Focused Burrow Survey: A systematic survey for burrows, including burrowing owl sign, was conducted by walking across all suitable habitats mapped within the project site on August 12, 18, 24, and 30, 2021.
+Step II - Locating Burrows and Burrowing Owls: Concurrent with the initial habitat assessment, a detailed focused burrow survey was conducted and included documentation of appropriately sized natural burrows or suitable man-made structures that may be utilized by burrowing owl - as part of the MSHCP protocol, which is described below under Part A, Focused Burrow Survey.
+The MSHCP protocol indicates that no more than 100 acres should be surveyed per day/per biologist.

+Part A - Focused Burrow Survey: A systematic survey for burrows, including burrowing owl sign, was conducted by walking across all suitable habitats mapped within the project site on August 12, 18, 24, and 30, 2021.
 Pedestrian survey transects were spaced to allow 100% visual coverage of the ground surface.
 The distances between transect centerlines were no more than 30 meters (approximately 100 feet) apart, and owing to the terrain, often much smaller.
 Transect routes were also adjusted to account for topography and in general ground surface visibility.
 Areas providing potential habitat for burrowing owls were surveyed for suitable burrows, consisting of natural and non-natural substrates in areas with low, open vegetation.
 All burrows encountered were examined for shape, scat, pellets, white-wash, feathers, tracks, and prey remains.
 Suitable burrows/sites, including rock piles and non-natural substrates, were thoroughly examined for signs of presence.

-Despite a systematic search of the project site, no burrowing owls or sign (i.e., pellets, feathers, castings, or whitewash) were observed during the field investigation.
+Despite a systematic search of the project site, no burrowing owls or sign (i.e., pellets, feathers, castings, or whitewash) were observed during the focused survey.
 Portions of the project site are vegetated with a variety of low-growing plant species that allow for minimal line-of-sight observation favored by burrowing owls.
-However, no small mammal burrows that have the potential to provide suitable burrowing owl nesting habitat (>4 inches in diameter) were observed within the boundaries of the site.
-Additionally, the site supports and is bordered by tall trees and power poles that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls.
-Being that no appropriate burrows or burrowing owl habitat was found, Part B-Focused Burrowing Owl surveys are not required.
+Futher, several ground squirrel burrows and suitbel nesting opportunies (holes >4 inches in diameter) were observed onsite.
+However, the site supports and is bordered by tall trees and power poles that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls, that reduces the likelihood of burwroing owl occurring onsite.
+No burrowoing owls were observed onsite during the 2021 focused surveys, and as a result burrowing owl are presuemed absend from the project site.
 Therefore, the project is consistent with Section 6.3.2.

-Out of an abundance of caution, a 30-day pre-construction survey for burrowing owls should be conducted prior to initial ground-disturbing activities (e.g., vegetation clearing, clearing and grubbing, tree removal, site watering) to ensure that no owls have colonized the site in the days or weeks preceding the ground-disturbing activities.
+Out of an abundance of caution, a 30-day pre-construction survey for burrowing owls is should be conducted prior to initial ground-disturbing activities (e.g., vegetation clearing, clearing and grubbing, tree removal, site watering) to ensure that no owls have colonized the site in the days or weeks preceding the ground-disturbing activities.
 If burrowing owls have colonized the project site prior to the initiation of ground-disturbing activities, the project proponent will immediately inform the Wildlife Agencies and the Regional Conservation Authority (RCA), and will need to coordinate further with RCA and the Wildlife Agencies, including the possibility of preparing a Burrowing Owl Protection and Relocation Plan, prior to initiating ground disturbance.
 If ground-disturbing activities occur, but the site is left undisturbed for more than 30 days, a pre-construction survey will again be necessary to ensure burrowing owl has not colonized the site since it was last disturbed.
 If burrowing owls are found, the same coordination described above will be necessary.